Importers of agricultural, agrifood, wood products ans products of the sea, live animals or animal genetic material from the United Kingdom

 For more information, you can download a leaflet on SPS controls on goods imported from United Kingdom.

-The Ministry of Agriculture and Food is preparing for the roll-out, starting on 1st January 2021, of SPS border controls for flows coming from and going to the United Kingdom.
+The French Ministry of Agriculture and Food Sovereignty has prepared for the deployment, starting on 1st January 2021, of SPS border controls for flows to and from Great Britain.

-Where imports are concerned, the Ministry is working in close conjunction with the organisations managing the entry points along France’s Channel/North Sea coast with a view to setting up new border inspection posts or resizing existing facilities.
+Where imports are concerned, the Ministry has worked in close conjunction with the organisations managing the entry points along France’s Channel/North Sea coast with a view to setting up new border inspection posts or resizing existing facilities.
 The Ministry’s human resources have been enhanced for the deployment of new import control activities.